erofei/rebrain-devops-task-checkout/README.md

 ## Running the tests

-If you run a snetwork without parameters you can scan a free (f) or busy (u) subnet.
+If you run snetwork without parameters you can scan a free (f) or busy (u) subnet.
 For free network tool uses icmp scanning, for busy network tool uses port scanning.
 You can scan several networks, use space between them.

 If you will run snetworks without parameters you will choose:
 * what network do you want check - f/u